berrym/lair-chat/PHASE_7_PROGRESS_TRACKER.md

 ## CONCLUSION

-Phase 7 is proceeding excellently with three major tasks completed successfully.
-The error handling, validation, and transaction management frameworks provide a solid foundation for the remaining security and monitoring tasks.
+Phase 7 is proceeding excellently with four major tasks completed successfully.
+The error handling, validation, transaction management, and security hardening frameworks provide a comprehensive foundation for the final monitoring task.

-The implementation maintains full backward compatibility while adding comprehensive data integrity, security, and monitoring capabilities.
-The frameworks are designed for easy integration and provide all necessary infrastructure for the remaining Phase 7 tasks and the upcoming Phase 8 testing phase.
+The implementation maintains full backward compatibility while adding comprehensive data integrity, advanced security hardening, and monitoring capabilities.
+The frameworks are designed for easy integration and provide all necessary infrastructure for the final Phase 7 task and the upcoming Phase 8 testing phase.

-**Current Status: 60% Complete - Ahead of Schedule for Phase 8**
+**Current Status: 80% Complete - Ahead of Schedule for Phase 8**
-**Next Milestone: Complete Task 7.4 (Security Hardening Integration)**
+**Next Milestone: Complete Task 7.5 (Performance Monitoring Integration)**